seL4/website/About/FAQ.md

 be off or to be trusted.
 The security proofs additionally give a list of conditions how the system is configured.

-For a more in-depth description, see the [proof and assumptions page][proofs].
+For a more in-depth description, see the [assumptions page][assumptions].

 ### How do I leverage seL4's formal proofs?